 Boneless, skinless chicken breasts take up less space in the freezer.
-If you can’t buy them, it’s easy to do it yourself.
-At the bottom of this article is a close up video showing how to bone and skin a chicken breast.
+If you can’t buy them, it’s easy to bone a chicken breast yourself.
+At the bottom of this article is a close-up video showing how to bone and skin a chicken breast.

 The chicken breasts will take up about half the space they did before you boned them.
 I like to put them individually in freezer bags — it makes them easier to tuck into odd places, they’ll thaw faster, and you can take out exactly how many you want.

 Want more help with your small refrigerator?
 Take a look at my online course, Eating Well With A Tiny Fridge.